bhushan-thinkitive-ac/influx_crud/README.md

 ### Step 2: Set Up Virtual Environment (Optional but Recommended)

-It is highly recommended to set up a virtual environment for dependency management.

 ```bash
 # Create a virtual environment
 python3 -m venv venv